-- b.
+- 1. It is critical that the Charles City County Board of Supervisor adopt a local ordinance to formally establish the Charles City Volunteer Fire/EMS Department and outline its services within the County. - 2.
+The Charles City County Board of Supervisors should embrace and codify a career Director of Fire and Rescue Services as the centralized position responsible for the supervision and authority for all fire and rescues issues as well as emergency management throughout the County. - a.
+The position should be codified through a local ordinance outlining specific responsibilities and expectations. - b.
 This will provide a unified command structure to effectively utilize and coordinate resources to improve the quality of services rendered. - c.
 It is imperative that this position have both EMS certification and comparable experience at the Fire Chief's level as well as knowledge of volunteer management. - d.
 It is recommended that this individual should also service as the Emergency Services Coordinator for the County. - 3.
 The newly formalized Fire/EMS Department must ensure that public safety entities within the County are working as one. - a.
-Collaboration will help to develop ownership in a unified system and create transparency.27 - b.
+Collaboration will help to develop ownership in a unified system and create transparency.29 - b.
 The County should provide senior volunteer leadership with the tools and responsibility to properly manage the administrative activities of their department.